 COLOURS AND GENETICS

-The rarest colour found in Icelandic horses is the colour changing roan.
-The most common are red/chestnut and black.
+The rarest colour found in Icelandic horses is the colour-changing roan.
+The most common are red (chestnut) and black (brown).
 All horses have one of the three basic colours, black, red/chestnut or bay.
 Black horses can be either heterozygote – containing both the red and black genes – or fully black, where red offspring would be impossible.
 The red base colour comes when both parents give the red gene, but it is not a dominant gene, meaning it only shows as red when in homozygote state, that is, when inherited from both parents.
 Therefore, if both parents are red, the foal can only be red.

 VARIATIONS OF COLOUR